sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note**  If you are an enterprise IT administrator looking to deploy Device Guard, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).

 ## Windows Defender Application Guard
+Application Guard helps to isolate enterprise-defined untrusted sites, protecting an enterprise while its employees browse the Internet.
+If you are selling devices to enterprise customers, you want to provide hardware that supports the security features that enterprises need.
 To learn more about hardware requirements for Windows Defender Application Guard, see [Windows Defender Application Guard hardware requirements](OEM-app-guard.md).

-## Windows Defender System Guard
-System Guard maintains system integrity at boot and at runtime, and continues to validate system integrity at runtime.
-For more information about System Guard requirements, see [Windows Defender System Guard hardware requirements](OEM-system-guard.md)

 ## Windows Hello
-Window Defender System Guard provides advanced protection for Windows Hello by hardware isolating Windows Hello’s biometric capabilities and the user’s biometric data.
-To learn more about Windows Hello, see

-## Related topics
-- HLK tests
-- driver security framework
-- New IT Pro docs from Iaan and Justin
+Microsoft Windows Hello, part of Windows 10, gives users a personal, secured experience where the device is authenticated based on their presence.
+Users can log in with a look or a touch, with no need for a password.
+In conjunction with Microsoft Passport, biometric authentication uses fingerprints or facial recognition and is more secure, more personal, and more convenient.

+For information about how Windows Hello works with the Companion Device Framework, see [Windows Hello and the Companion Device Framework](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello-companion-device-framework).

+For information on requirements for supporting Windows Hello, see [Windows Hello biometric requirements](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello-biometric-requirements).

+For information about how face authentication works, see [Windows Hello face authentication](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello-face-authentication).